justanotherdot/hedgehog/docs/targeted-testing-comparison.md

 # Targeted Property Testing: PROPER vs Hedgehog Comparison

-This document compares the targeted property-based testing implementations between PROPER (Erlang) and our Hedgehog (Rust) implementation.
+This document compares different approaches to targeted property-based testing, examining PROPER's implementation in Erlang and Hedgehog's implementation in Rust.

+Both implementations are based on the research presented in "Targeted property-based testing" by Andreas Löscher and Konstantinos Sagonas (ISSTA 2017), available at: http://proper.softlab.ntua.gr/papers/issta2017.pdf

 ## Architecture Overview